Crop Rotation Planner & What to Plant Next

 Great — a legume restores the nitrogen the previous heavy crop used up.

-Next: avoid the red "avoid" crops next season, and slot a legume in every 2–3 years.
-Check each crop also fits your climate and soil before sowing.
+Next: avoid the red “avoid” crops next season, slot a nitrogen-fixing legume in every 2–3 years, and check each crop also fits your climate and soil before sowing.

 Crop rotation — key facts